 For a long history of the Psychology Department has traditionally been a 'service' department, providing courses necessary for degrees in other departments and colleges.
 Masters level courses offered in the department in the 1960s were utilized by the College of Education for accreditation in Guidance and Counseling.
 These courses were then used as electives in the new M.S. degree in Rehabilitation Counseling (developed by Drs.
 Robert Kennedy and Jack Caves) in 1970.
 The same courses were used for the M.Ed. degree in Guidance and Counselor Education, which was developed by Dr. Lambert and accredited by NCATE in 1972.
 Additionally, the courses were used for electives in the M.S. degree in psychology (developed by Drs.
 Hotard, Gaudet, & McWhirter) in 1973.
 Both of the Master of Science degrees were approved in about 1975 by the Southern Association of Schools and Colleges.

 In 2007, Dr. Cheryl Lynch became the Department Head and brought about major changes in faculty, technology, and support.
 Specifically, Dr. Lynch has strongly encouraged faulty to be actively involved in the development and implementation of curricula, bettering services offered to students, and seeking support available to faculty.
 The department has become a cohesive one, in which every faulty member has become much invested in self-evaluation and evaluation of the program with regards to the goal of student academic and career success.
+Dr. Lynch retired in 2019, at which point Dr. Amy Brown stepped into the Department Head role.
+Dr. Brown continues the nearly 50-year tradition of having female department heads.

 Since 2015, the graduate program in psychology has shifted from offering both applied and experimental tracks to offering a single Master’s degree in general psychology.
 This new approach combines the best elements of our previous tracks.
 The training philosophy for the current Master’s program in psychology is to provide a strong foundation in psychological science, and to help our graduates become competitive for doctoral study in a variety of disciplines within psychology.